actions/runner/src/azure-pipelines-vscode-ext/README.md

 - Make changes in multiple dependent template files and show a live preview on save
 - Everything is done locally and works offline
 - You can run template files with the same template engine locally via the [Runner.Client and Server tool](https://github.com/ChristopherHX/runner.server) using the official Azure Pipelines Agent
-  - `Runner.Client azexpand` works like Valdate Azure Pipeline by only checking the return value to be zero
+  - `Runner.Client azexpand` works like Validate Azure Pipeline by only checking the return value to be zero
   - `Runner.Client azexpand -q > final.yml` works like Expand Azure Pipeline, but directly writes the expanded file to disk
 - Less trial and error commits
 - Works side by side with the official Azure Pipelines VSCode extension